 Similar regulatory requirements exist in other markets where we do business.
-For example, local Flywire entities are licensed as Authorised Payments Institutions in each of the United Kingdom (U.K.) (regulated by the Financial Conduct Authority (FCA)) and Lithuania (regulated by the Bank of Lithuania (BOL)), and Australia (regulated by the Australian Securities & Investments Commission (ASIC)).
+For example, local Flywire entities are licensed as Authorised Payments Institutions in each of the United Kingdom (U.K.) (regulated by the Financial Conduct Authority (FCA)) and Lithuania (regulated by the Bank of Lithuania (BOL)), and Australia (regulated by the Australian

+Securities & Investments Commission (ASIC)).
+In addition, we have secured in-principle approval for a Major Payment Institution license from the Monetary Authority of Singapore (MAS).
 When serving clients in these regulated markets, we are generally required to implement governance structures, AML and CFT programs and KYC standards that are different from those in the U.S., and which incorporate local or European Economic Area (EEA) requirements.
 The FCA in particular has been an active regulator, and as a result of Brexit, we were able to both obtain a license from the BOL and continue to serve our EEA clients through the "passporting" principle without any interruption of service.
 In other non-U.S. markets, we are able to serve clients in locations that either do not require Flywire to obtain a license or pursuant to a specific exemption issued by the applicable regulator.